filipopo/UrlShortener/README.md

 <details>
   <summary>Manual installation</summary>

   For this approach you will need Python (and pip): https://www.python.org/

+  When running these steps it's recommended to create a virtual environment: `python -m venv venv`

+  the VE can be activated: `source venv/bin/activate` and deactivated: `deactivate`

-  to get started install the dependencies
+  To get started install the dependencies

   `pip install -r requirements.txt`